Tuition and Fees Policy and Procedure

 Students awarded Title IV financial aid funds must earn their aid by attending classes.
 When students completely withdraw from classes or stop attending during a semester and/or term, the College must follow rules established by the federal government to determine the amount of financial aid earned.
 The amount of Title IV aid that must be returned to the federal programs is determined by the federal formula for Return of Title IV funds as specified in the Higher Education Act of 1998 (34 CFR §668.22).

-The calculation is based on the documented withdrawal date or last date of attendance of the student.
+The calculation is based on the documented withdrawal date or last date of student attendance.
 For students who unofficially withdraw from a semester and/or term and earn all “F” grades, faculty provide the last date of attendance that is used in the calculation.

 When students receive more Title IV funds than they have earned, the unearned portion must be returned to the Federal program.
-When students have not received all of their earned Title IV funds, they may still receive disbursements of this aid.
+When students have not received all their earned Title IV funds, they may still receive this aid's disbursements.

 Funds must be returned to the Title IV Programs in the following order: